IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 # Operational Considerations

-This section describes some example use cases of PvD.
+This section describes some example use cases of PvDs.
 For the sake of simplicity, the RA messages will not be described in the usual ASCII art but rather in an indented list.